 Students who select the on-campus study option register for two intensive study classes that meet daily during the Winterim session.
 The morning session is devoted to academic study, while the afternoon courses emphasize practical life skills.
 Course offerings vary from year to year, depending on student interest and instructor availability.
 Options have included such topics as courtroom trial tactics, sales and marketing, money management, media analysis from a worldview perspective, African-American history, development of spiritual disciplines, cooking and home economics, auto mechanics, home improvement, cosmetology, and photography.

 Typically, two travel options are available to CCA students during the Winterim session.
-Annually, a group of students and faculty members travels to Solala, Guatemala to provide support for the Eagle’s Nest Children’s Home and its affiliate ministries.
+Annually, a group of students and faculty members travels to Guatemala to serve at Village of Hope, a ministry of LifeSong for Orphans.
 Additionally, content area study trips are planned on a rotating basis.
 These trips have included visits to Spain, Germany, and Italy to study language, culture, and history.